STUBigData/Pacman/README.md

  java -jar PacMan_Client.jar 1 127.0.0.1 1234 2

 ## Output:
  The server will output each state it receives in json format.
-At the end of the game, by default when the first Pac dies or the game reaches level 4, the simulation will output a score in the format "score:180" to the console.
+At the end of the game, by default when the first Pac dies or completes level 1, the simulation will output a score and the number of steps that elapsed in the game in the format "score:180\nsteps:270" to the console, where score and steps are on separate lines.

  # Acknowledgement:
  Credit for the PacMan simulation implementation to Sean Luke and Vittorio Zipparo.
 The work here extends their work to allow remote decision making for the Pacs.